This post may contain affiliate links

 Are Tofu Puffs Healthy?

 Deep Fried tofu puffs contain more protein and less saturated fat than what is contained in meat products.
-It is, however, abundant in calories and is usually fried in omega-6-rich vegetable oil.
+However, it is abundant in calories and usually fried in omega-6-rich vegetable oil.
 So it can help increase your weight, just don’t go overboard with it, and you will be fine.
-If you want the healthiest type of fried tofu, go with air-fried tofu, but it won’t be as good and fluffy tofu as when made in deep-fried oil.
+If you want the healthiest fried tofu, go with air-fried tofu, but it won’t be as good and fluffy tofu as when made in deep-fried oil.

 Tofu Puff Recipe: A Step-by-Step Guide